Stellamove/LCD_Files/Ender-3 V2/README.md

 # LCD Firmware Upgrade

 1. Prepare SD card of 8GB or less (formatted as FAT32, 4096 allocation unit size)
-2. Download DWIN_SET.zip for old stock LCD or private.zip for DACAI new LCD
+2. Use DWIN_SET for old stock LCD or private for DACAI new LCD
-3. Unzip DWIN_SET.zip or private.zip
-4. Copy **"DWIN_SET"** or **"private"** folder to SD card
+3. Copy **"DWIN_SET"** or **"private"** folder to SD card
-5. Turn off the Ender-3 V2 and remove the LCD unit
+4. Turn off the Ender-3 V2 and remove the LCD unit
-6. After disassembling the LCD case, insert SD card into SD slot of LCD PCB
+5. After disassembling the LCD case, insert SD card into SD slot of LCD PCB
-7. Connect the LCD unit to Ender-3 V2 and turn on the Ender-3 V2
+6. Connect the LCD unit to Ender-3 V2 and turn on the Ender-3 V2
-8. Wait for the upgrade to complete
+7. Wait for the upgrade to complete
    - When DWIN LCD upgrade is completed, the blue screen changes to orange screen (15 ~ 20 seconds)

       ![upload_orange](https://user-images.githubusercontent.com/96027590/160743404-54f73bff-4f23-4674-b9e9-6c69251ac3e2.jpg)